-The Ogala Sioux and Cheyenne River Sioux nations refuse to comply with orders that put their safety at risk.
+The Ogala Sioux and Cheyenne River Sioux nations will not comply with orders that threaten their safety.

-Kristi Noem, the Republican Governor of South Dakota, threatened the Native American tribes with legal action if the coronavirus health checkpoints which they had put up on their own land were not removed by May 10th.
+Kristi Noem, the Republican Governor of South Dakota, warned that the Native American tribes could face legal action in federal court if they refuse to remove their health checkpoints by May 10th.
 This demand violates tribal sovereignty and puts lives at risk since the number of healthcare facilities on these reservations wouldn’t be enough to handle the outbreak.
-According to CNN, the Cheyenne River Sioux Tribe has only one eight-bed facility and no intensive care unit for their 12,000 population.
+According to CNN, there’s a single facility with only 8 beds with no ICU for 12 thousand residents of Cheyenne River Sioux Tribe.

-Since the state of South Dakota has never adopted a stay-at-home order, both tribes decided to take their own precautions and organized several checkpoints on their land.
-Right now, people are only allowed to enter the reservations for essential business, after taking a health questionnaire.
+Since the state has never adopted shelter-on-place measures, both tribes were forced to take their own precautions by organizing several gates on their grounds.
+Right now, people can enter for essential business only, after taking a health survey.